fivano7/webshop_project_fullstack/README.md

 ## Features & Technologies

-### Webshop API

-Webshop API acts as the backend application, facilitating seamless communication between the frontend and the database.
-It is built using Express.js and uses the Mongoose package to interact efficiently with the MongoDB database.
+Webshop API acts as the backend application for communication between the frontend and the database.
+It is built using Express.js and uses the Mongoose package to interact with the MongoDB database.

 Webshop Frontend serves as the user interface for the webshop application.
-It is developed using Next.js, enabling the rapid development of modern web applications.
+It is developed using Next.js, which is framework for React.
 The frontend utilizes pure CSS for styling elements, without the need for additional libraries.

 #### Key Features